 I always lock my carry on luggage if I am on a flight where I will be napping or even sleeping.
 These TSA-approved locks come in many configurations and colors and are inexpensive.

-If you are in need of new luggage, this expandable soft side spinner luggage is affordable and comes in lots of colors.
+If you need new luggage, this expandable soft side spinner luggage is affordable and comes in lots of colors.

 If you like hard-sided better, then you may favor this hard-sided luggage set better.
-Both sets come with TSA-approved zippers locks and 8 wheels per piece.
+Both sets come with TSA-approved zipper locks and 8 wheels per piece.
 Either will be great for the plane.

 Pin this post: